zjruff/Shiny_PNW-Cnet/README.md

 <code>NameError: name 'base_events' is not defined</code>

 This is because the latest release of the <code>reticulate</code> R package is not working correctly with the <code>asyncio</code> Python package, which is required to run TensorFlow.
 To get around this, you will need to install the development version of <code>reticulate</code>, which includes a fix for this issue.
-First download and install the appropriate version of Rtools from https://cran.r-project.org/bin/windows/Rtools/ (use the Rtools version that matches the version of R that you are running), then install the <code>pak</code> R package and run <code>pak::pak("rstudio/reticulate")</code>.
-This will download, compile and install the development version of <code>reticulate</code>.
+First download and install Rtools from https://cran.r-project.org/bin/windows/Rtools/ (use the Rtools version that matches the version of R that you are running).

+Then, in the RStudio console, install the <code>pak</code> R package by running <code>install.packages("pak")</code>, then run <code>pak::pak("rstudio/reticulate")</code>, which will download, compile and install the development version of <code>reticulate</code>.
 After restarting R and RStudio, the app should launch successfully.

 <b>07 Aug 2023:</b>